contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_drive/01_create-new-item.md

 # Description

-DHC allows you to build projects inside your drive.
+Restlet Client allows you to build projects inside your drive.
 The different items you can save in your drive follow this pattern:

 <i class="fa fa-cloud"></i>&nbsp;&nbsp;project